Print Broker Services

 A print broker should be responsive, willing to provide feedback, and should take your specific needs and goals into account.
 They should be knowledgeable about the ins and outs of printing and should have a longstanding relationship with printers.

 In many ways, you can think of a print broker in the same way you’d think of a mortgage broker.
-You’ll sit down with them, and give them a sense of what you’re looking for.
+You’ll sit down with them and give them a sense of what you’re looking for.
 They’ll know what questions to ask to help build a plan, and they’ll have answers.
 They’ll leverage their own well-established network, so you don’t have to spend your own time calling different banks in search of the best mortgage for your needs—or in this case, the best printers.
 They’ll then get the best deal and best outcome possible, thanks to their working relationships in specialized areas of expertise and experience.

 How do clients benefit?

-Izzard’s print broker experience recently benefited one client, who came to us and needed 50,000 books printed with full color, as cheaply as possible.
-We could have sent them to a Hong Kong team, to have them printed in China, which has often been the best option for many clients.
+Izzard’s print broker experience recently benefited one client who came to us and needed 50,000 books printed with full color as inexpensively as possible.
+We could have sent them to a Hong Kong team to have them printed in China, which has often been the best option for many clients.
 We got a quote and almost went this way, but their lead times were three months or more.
 This would have tied up the client’s money, and they let us know this could be a problem.
 At the same time, the political unrest in Hong Kong was creating another level of uncertainty.
 COVID-19 played a role too because everything was starting to shut down in China.
 It’s a print broker’s job to find an option that suits a client’s needs, so we needed to look elsewhere.

-Instead, we connected the client with a printer that could handle the job in just three weeks, in the US, a mere 45-minute drive from where the books needed to be distributed.
+Instead, we connected the client with a printer that could handle the job in just three weeks, in the U.S., a mere 45-minute drive from where the books needed to be distributed.
 This cut out a lot of cost and time.
 The company was fairly new to printing, and we had helped them improve their quality control procedures and pre-press processes.
 This ‘give and take’ is a big part of how we establish close working relationships with printers that benefit clients down the line.

 Who needs a print broker?